Posted Jul 16, 2020 at 16:30. Revised Apr 25, 2021 at 18:36.

 The summer foliage mostly obscures our wheeling buzzards.
 In the Spring, when the trees were bare, it was easy to see these ChaosFarm birds interacting above the treetops.

-The obscuring of the buzzards seems eerily similar to how the ever-growing complexities of civilized life progressively obscure more of the life around us.
-Increasing complexity increases narrowness of focus, which in turn increases disconnectedness.
+The obscuring of the buzzards seems eerily similar to how civilized life’s ever-growing complexities progressively obscure more of the life around us.
+Increasing complexity increases the narrowness of focus, which in turn increases disconnectedness.
 A plaintive ChaosFarm birdcall of “come here, come here” suggests that even nature is seeking an ever more elusive connectedness.

 The complexity series